Matt McQuillan

-Matt McQuillan (born 19 June 1981) is a Canadian professional golfer.
-He has played on the Canadian Tour since 2003, and won one tournament there.
+Matt McQuillan (19 June 1981 – 5 August 2026) was a Canadian professional golfer.
+He played on the Canadian Tour from 2003 to 2019, and won one tournament there.
 McQuillan earned 2011 playing privileges on the PGA Tour with a strong performance in stage three of Q-School, on his first attempt at the finals.
-His best career PGA Tour finish is a tie for third in the 2011 John Deere Classic.
+His best career PGA Tour finish was a tie for third in the 2011 John Deere Classic.

 Early life

 In 1981, Matthew Justin McQuillan was born in Kingston, Ontario.
 His father Mark and mother Donna are members at the Garrison Golf and Curling Club in Kingston, and introduced Matt to golf there in 1991.
 His father is a single-figure handicap player, and coached him for a few years.
 He received instruction at Garrison first in the club's junior program from pro shop manager John Holland, and then privately from assistant professional Kevin Dickey (a former Canadian Tour player).

 McQuillan won the Garrison Men's Open and the Garrison Men's Club Championship in 1996 at age 15, becoming the youngest-ever winner of both events.
 He won the Club Championship again in 1998 (by 11 shots) and 1999 (by 20 shots, with a record score of 278, ten under par).
 He eventually won the Garrison Open half-a-dozen times.
 In 2002 he set the competitive course record at Garrison with a score of 9-under-par 63.

 As McQuillan continued to improve, he earned success at higher levels, including victories in the 1999 Ontario Junior Championship at the Dalewood Golf Club in Port Hope, and in the 1999 Ontario Junior Match Play Championship.
 He claimed second place at the 1999 Canadian Junior Championship at the Maple City Golf Club in Chatham, Ontario.
 He was selected as Kingston's Amateur Athlete of the Year for 1999.

-McQuillan represented Canada for the first time at the 2000 World Junior Team event in Japan, finishing as third individual scorer.
+He represented Canada for the first time at the 2000 World Junior Team event in Japan, finishing as third individual scorer.

 Amateur career

 McQuillan graduated from La Salle Secondary School in Kingston, and earned a golf scholarship to Oklahoma State University, beginning in the fall of 2000, where he played for coach Mike Holder.
 McQuillan later transferred to the University of Georgia, but left college before completing his degree.

-McQuillan placed second in the 2000 Ontario Men's Amateur Championship at the National Golf Club of Canada in Woodbridge, Ontario, earning a place on the four-player Ontario Willingdon Cup team.
+He placed second in the 2000 Ontario Men's Amateur Championship at the National Golf Club of Canada in Woodbridge, Ontario, earning a place on the four-player Ontario Willingdon Cup team.
 McQuillan represented Canada on the 2001 Four Nations' Cup team, which emerged victorious over teams from Australia, New Zealand, and Japan; this event was held at the Lambton Golf Club in Toronto.
 The six Canadian team members also included David Hearn, Jon Mills, and Lee Curry.
 McQuillan advanced to the semi-finals of the 2001 Canadian Amateur Championship, finally ending his tournament run with a loss to heralded amateur Graham Cooke.
 In 2002, McQuillan was the top-ranked player in Ontario entering the Ontario Amateur, but had to withdraw, suffering from mononucleosis.